Bible 7

 1 semester

 This course is based on the premise that total health means making healthy choices physically, mentally, emotionally and spiritually.
 Students are challenged to pursue goals and to develop a lifestyle that will foster total health.
-Some class time is devoted to fitness activities; the rest of the class time is spent gaining information and taking part in discussions that analyze all areas of health from a Christian perspective.
+Some class time is devoted to health journaling, fitness activities, and other related activities.
+Much of the semester is spent gaining information and taking part in discussions that analyze all areas of health from a Christian perspective.

 This class is taught separately to boys and girls.